Ey0s/Password-Strength-Checker/README.md

 - **Crack Time Estimation**: Estimates how long it would take to crack the password offline and online.
 - **Real-time Feedback**: Actionable suggestions to improve password security.
 - **Dual Interface**: Use it via the Command Line (CLI) or through a clean Web Interface.
-- **Pattern Detection**: Identifies common patterns, keyboard sequences, and dictionary words (coming soon).
+- **Pattern Detection**: Identifies common patterns, keyboard sequences, common passwords, and dictionary words.

 ##  Getting Started